Neoony/No-Commander-Extend-Vote/README.md

 -Added message about plugin on "OnClientPutInServer" </br>
 -Few small message changes </br>
 v0.2.2 Quickadd </br>
--Disabled "comm received vote" and added status of commanders into Timer Info message.
+-Disabled "comm received vote" and added status of commanders into Timer Info message. </br>
+v0.3 </br>
+-New command </br>
+-Few bugfixes </br>
+-Player cant vote for themselves and be counted as comm ready. </br>
+-Some other things ( Gotta write down changes as I do them xD ) </br>